nishantmishraa/data-analytics-journey/sql-intermediate/README.md

-# Intermediate SQL 🚀

-This folder documents my transition from **beginner SQL to intermediate-level SQL** through hands-on practice and real query writing.

-The focus here is not memorization, but understanding **how SQL is used to answer real business questions**.

----

-## 📚 Topics Covered

-### 1. Joins
-- INNER JOIN
-- LEFT JOIN
-- RIGHT JOIN
-- FULL JOIN
-- Table aliasing
-- Understanding `ON` vs `WHERE` in joins

-### 2. Union Operations
-- UNION
-- UNION ALL
-- When to use UNION vs JOIN

-### 3. String Functions
-- UPPER, LOWER
-- CONCAT, SUBSTRING
-- LENGTH
-- REPLACE
-- TRIM
-- LIKE
-- COALESCE

-### 4. Subqueries
-- Subqueries in WHERE
-- Subqueries in SELECT
-- Subqueries in FROM
-- Breaking complex problems into nested queries

-### 5. Window Functions
-- ROW_NUMBER
-- RANK
-- DENSE_RANK
-- PARTITION BY
-- Ranking and analysis without collapsing rows

----

-## 🧠 Key Learnings

-- How data flows through a query step by step
-- Why JOIN conditions belong in `ON`, not `WHERE`
-- How subqueries execute before the outer query
-- The difference between aggregation and window functions
-- How to read and reason about complex SQL queries

----

-## ⚠️ Challenges Faced

-- Confusion between JOIN types and their outputs
-- Understanding subquery execution order
+# Intermediate SQL

+This folder contains my **intermediate-level SQL practice**, focused on writing queries that answer real business questions.

+The goal here was to move beyond basic SELECT statements and learn how to **combine data, apply logic, analyze results, and think like an analyst**.

+## Topics Covered
+- Joins (INNER, LEFT, RIGHT, FULL)
+- Union & Union All
+- String functions
+- Subqueries
+- CASE statements (conditional logic in SQL)
+- Window functions (ROW_NUMBER, RANK, DENSE_RANK, PARTITION BY)

+## What I Learned
+- How different JOIN types affect results
+- How to stack and compare datasets using UNION
+- How to clean and manipulate text data
+- How to break complex problems using subqueries
+- How to apply IF–ELSE logic using CASE
+- How to rank and analyze data without collapsing rows

+## Challenges
+- Understanding join behavior
+- Visualizing subquery execution
 - Differentiating RANK vs DENSE_RANK
-- Avoiding aliasing mistakes in multi-table queries

----

-## ✅ How I Solved Them

-- Practiced on the same tables repeatedly
-- Wrote queries incrementally instead of all at once
-- Added comments to explain *why* each part exists
-- Focused on logic before syntax

----
+- Writing correct CASE conditions

-## 📈 Current Status
+## Outcome

-I can confidently:
-- Combine multiple tables
-- Write nested queries
-- Perform analytical ranking
-- Explain my SQL decisions clearly

-Next step: **Advanced SQL (CASE statements, CTEs, advanced window functions)**

----
+I can confidently write, read, and explain **intermediate SQL queries** and am now preparing to move into **advanced SQL concepts** like CTEs and optimization.

 Learning SQL one query at a time.